hkbakke/fwgen/README.rst

 Requirements
 ============

+- Python 3 (only tested on 3.4 and later, but might work with earlier versions)
 - PyYAML
 - ipset
 - conntrack (only if you want to flush connections)

 Installation
 ============